magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_not-sure.md

 This is how to be one who has come close to the Buddha, to be one who reveres the Buddha constantly.
-We have ceremonies for revering the Buddha, such as chanting in the morning, ….
+We have ceremonies for revering the Buddha, such as chanting in the morning, *Arahaṃ Sammā Sambuddho Bhagavā* ….
 This is one way of revering the Buddha but it’s not revering the Buddha in such a profound way as I’ve described here.
 It’s the same with the word ‘bhikkhu’.
 If we define it as ‘one who asks’ then they keep on asking because it’s defined like that.
 To define it in the best way we should say ‘Bhikkhu – one who sees the danger of saṃsāra.’

 Revering the Buddha is the same.
 Revering the Buddha by merely reciting Pāḷi phrases as a ceremony in the mornings and evenings is comparable to defining the word ‘bhikkhu’ as ‘one who asks’.
-If we incline towards , and [^2] whenever the eye sees form, the ear hears sound, the nose smells an odour, the tongue tastes a flavour, the body experiences sensation or the mind cognizes mental impressions; at all times, this is comparable to defining the word ‘bhikkhu’ as ‘one who sees the danger of saṃsāra.’
+If we incline towards *annicaṃ*, *dukkhaṃ* and *anattā*[^2] whenever the eye sees form, the ear hears sound, the nose smells an odour, the tongue tastes a flavour, the body experiences sensation or the mind cognizes mental impressions;
+at all times, this is comparable to defining the word ‘bhikkhu’ as ‘one who sees the danger of saṃsāra.’
 It’s so much more profound, cuts through so many things.
 If we understand this teaching we will grow in wisdom and understanding.

-This is called Develop this attitude in the practice and you will be on the right path.
+This is called *paṭipadā.* Develop this attitude in the practice and you will be on the right path.
 If you think and reflect in this way, even though you may be far from your teacher you will still be close to him.
 If you live close to the teacher physically but your mind has not yet met him you will spend your time either looking for his faults or adulating him.
 If he does something which suits you, you say he’s so good – and that’s as far as your practice goes.
 You won’t achieve anything by wasting your time looking at someone else.
 But if you understand this teaching you can become a Noble One in the present moment.

 That’s why this year[^3] I’ve distanced myself from my disciples, both old and new, and not given much teaching: so that you can all look into